carlosresu/pids-drg-claims/README.md

 sudo ln -s ~/drg-pipeline/data-cleaning/grouper/libraries ~/drg-pipeline/data-cleaning
 ```

 To use Google Cloud Code, press sign in inside the VS Code extension, it'll open a webbrowser and try to open a localhost link.
 It won't work as this will open on your local machine instead of the VM.
-Just copy the link, then open the VM terminal via SSH via GCP, then type "curl \<link\>"
+Just copy the link, then open the VM terminal via SSH via GCP, then type `curl \<link\>`

 # How To: Run Data Cleaning Code End-to-End